response-interop/interface/README.md

 - [_ResponseStruct_][] encapsulates the server response status line, headers, and body.

-- [_ResponseStatusLineStruct_][] encapsulates status line for the response, including the HTTP version and the status code.

 - [_ResponseHeadersCollection_][] encapsulates the headers for the response, including affordances for cookie management.